ewingjm/power-playwright/CONTRIBUTING.md

 All changes should be covered by automated unit and integration tests.
 Please ensure that you either update existing tests or write additional tests if required.

 Refer to the [README.md](./tests/PowerPlaywright.IntegrationTests/README.md) within the integration test project for information on how to run these tests.

-### User Interface Demo app

-An app has been created to support the execution of automated tests.
-This can be found in the [pp_PowerPlaywright_Test](./tests/solution/pp_PowerPlaywright_Test) solution.

-If you you need to make changes to this app, please import the solution into your environment and extract any changes back into source control.

 ## Pull requests